 -c / --continue rehydrates the last session.
 To make this the default behaviour without typing -c every time, enable tui.auto_resume in ~/.alpi/config.yaml (or set it via alpi setup).

-6. Connect a gateway (optional)
+6. Optional: connect a gateway

 alpi setup → Gateways